The district and council fast facts

 - there are four main urban areas Kendal, Ulverston, Windermere and Grange over Sands

-- large parts of the district fall within two national parks the Lake District National Park (49 per cent of the land area) and the Yorkshire Dales National Park (14 per cent)
+- large parts of the district fall within two national parks the Lake District National Park (49% of the land area) and the Yorkshire Dales National Park (14%)

-- the resident population is 103,500 (June 2012), but this is increased considerably by national and international visitors.
-(ONS)
+- the resident population is 104,500 (mid-2018), but this is increased considerably by national and international visitors (ONS)

-- 33% of the population is aged over 60 compared with the national average of 23 per cent.
-(ONS)
+- 34% of the population is aged over 60 compared with the national average of 23% (ONS)

 - the district has low numbers of resident ethnic minority groups, although this is increased by visitors to the area.
-In 2011, 0.6 per cent of residents were Mixed/Multiple Ethnic, 0.8 per cent Asian or Asian British, and 0.2 per cent Black or Black British.
-This is 1.6 per cent altogether, compared to 14.6 per cent nationally.
-(Census 2011)
+In 2011, the resident BME population was just 1.4%, compared to 14.6% nationally (Census 2011)

-- 83% of the working age population in South Lakeland are economically active.
-1 in 4 of those in employment are self-employed.
-(Nomis 2013)
+- 85% of the working age population in South Lakeland are economically active.
+1 in 4 of those in employment are self-employed (Nomis 2018/19)

 |Employment by Industry (ONS 2012)||(%)|